Document Type and Release Option

 CONCLUSIONS: These results indicate that that pediatric cancer survivors experience cognitive and social-emotional developmental effects, which may vary based on if the child is still receiving treatment or is in remission.
 As the number of pediatric cancer survivors increases, it is essential for healthcare professionals to understand and be aware of possible cognitive and social-emotional developmental changes related to chemotherapy.

 Scanlon, Kaley, "Developmental Outcomes of Pediatric Cancer Survivors After Chemotherapy" (2018).
-University Honors Program Theses.
+Honors College Theses.
 326.